Job Title: Tenant Relations Officer

 - Educates tenants on best practices of home maintenance.

-- Reports and works with Housing Manager on repair schedule to ensure that the tenant and property is looked after as per policy.
+- Reports and works with Housing Supervisor on repair schedule to ensure that the tenant and property is looked after as per policy.

 - Follows up on basic repairs required or undertaken and updates database.